fboulnois/llama-cpp-docker/README.md

 The [`docker-entrypoint.sh`](docker-entrypoint.sh) has targets for downloading popular models.
 Run `./docker-entrypoint.sh --help` to list available models.
-Download models by running `./docker-entrypoint.sh <model>` or `make <model>` where `<model>` is the name of the model.
+Download models by running `./docker-entrypoint.sh <model>` where `<model>` is the name of the model.
 By default, these will download the `_Q5_K_M.gguf` versions of the models.
 These models are quantized to 5 bits which provide a good balance between speed and accuracy.

 Confused about which model to use?
 Below is a list of popular models, ranked by [ELO rating](https://en.wikipedia.org/wiki/Elo_rating_system).
 Generally, the